vivile42/Oral_24/README.md

 4)	evoked:
   - autoreject: used the Autoreject procedure to clean the epoched data after the ICA.
   - evoked_MNE: computes evoked potentials for each condition and each subject.
+  - evoked_cleanbad: used to interpolate bad electrodes after inspection (dict with all electrodes is stored in evoked_constants)

 ## Analyses
 The stats folder contains the code for statistical analyses.